tflearydev/GoThere/README.md

 # Van2Share

-Led front end development for this mobile responsive web application that was built for Daimler/ Mercedes USA - Lab 1886.
-The application allows users to find and book a Mercedes Sprinter Van while also being able to lock and unlock the vehicle directly from the application by implementing a custom built API for special features.
+Led front end development for this mobile responsive web application that was built for DAIMLER/ MERCEDES-BENZ USA (Lab 1886).
+The application allows users to find and book Mercedes Sprinter Vans while also being able to LOCK and UNLOCK the vehicle directly from the application by implementing a custom built API for special features.

 This repository does not include the backend/functioning setup (in Laravel on Bitbucket).
 Midway through building front end, the company switched to a private Bitbucket repository and we built out from there.

-*Here you are able to get a feel for the application with a simple click through demo.
+*Here you are able to get a feel for the application with a simple click through demo of some of the built out frontend.

 **Use 'safnskf' and 'dsankfs' to get past the login page.
 Any combination of characters will do, but do not use an email.